 TEEL-2042.
 LABORATORY OF BASIC ELECTRONICS II.
 Credits: 1.
 Laboratory hours per week: 3.
 Prerequisite(s): TEEL 2031, TEEL 2032.
 Corequisite(s): TEEL 2041.
 In this course it is performed the assembling and response measuring of frequency in amplifiers and the analysis of power amplifiers of A, B and A-B class.
 Circuits with operational amplifiers are analyzed, including inverting and non-inverting configurations, differential amplifiers, comparator circuits, differentiators, and integrators.
 Also, the assembling and analysis of active filters, oscillators, circuits with SCR and TRIAC, regulator circuits, and conversion circuits, of analog signal to digital signal and vice versa.
+The course can be offered on onsite, hybrid or online modalities.

 TEEL-2111.
 DIGITAL ELECTRONICS.
 Credits: 3.
 Lecture hours per week: 3.
-Prerequisite(s): TEEL1021, TEEL1022, MATE1032.
+Prerequisite(s): TEEL1021, TEEL1022.
 Corequisite(s): TEEL 2112.
 This course includes general concepts of the numerical systems and Boolean algebra.
 Details the techniques for simplification, realization, and analysis of logical circuits (e.g.: Morgan's Theorem, Karnaugh's Map).
 Studies bi-stable, counters, registers, and integrated digital circuits' concepts that are most common in the industry.
 Also, presents the conversion techniques of analog signals to digital signals and vice versa.
+The course can be offered on onsite, hybrid or online modalities.

 TEEL-2112.
 LABORATORY OF DIGITAL ELECTRONICS.
 Credit: 1.
 Laboratory hours per week: 3.
 Prerequisite(s): TEEL 1021, TEEL 1022.
 Corequisite(s): TEEL 2111.
 This course conducts analysis of digital logical circuits in order to study their functioning and circuit applications, such as: multi-vibrators, counters, registers, and converters.
+The course can be offered on onsite, hybrid or online modalities.

 TEEL-2121.
 MICROPROCESSORS AND MICROCOMPUTERS.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): TEEL 2111, TEEL 2112.
 Corequisite(s): TEEL 2122.
 This course presents an introduction to the architecture basic concepts of the most common microprocessors.
 Studies the techniques of memory structure, input, output, direction, and the set of instructions and programming in assembly language on practical applications.
 Also, offers an introduction to the basic concepts of Programmable Logic Controller (PLC), the analysis and synthesis of Ladder diagrams, and the use of programs for PLC.
+The course can be offered on onsite, hybrid or online modalities.

 TEEL-2122.
 LABORATORY OF MICROPROCESSORS AND MICROCOMPUTERS.
 Credit: 1.
 Laboratory hours per week: 3.
 Prerequisite(s): TEEL 2111, TEEL 2112.
 Corequisite(s): TEEL 2121.
 This course presents the methods of assembling and of analysis of circuits that are essential for microcomputers and for the Programmable Logic Controller (PLC).
 Also, includes the interfaces of microprocessors and PLC, and related circuits to study practical systems and their applications.
+The course can be offered on onsite, hybrid or online modalities.

 TEEL-2131.
 INDUSTRIAL NANOTECHNOLOGY.
 Credits: 3.
 Lecture hours per week: 3.
-Prerequisite(s): TEEL 2031, TEEL 2032.
-Corequisite(s): TEEL 2041, TEEL 2042, TEEL 2132.
+Prerequisite(s): None.
+Corequisite(s): TEEL 2132.
 This course offers a general view of the nanotechnology field and its applications.
 Studies materials, processes, equipment, devices, characterization techniques, vacuum techniques and equipment, and procedures of hygiene and industrial safety for employees in the micro and nanotechnology industries and in other industries that make use of those technologies.
 Also, introduces the concept of micro and Nano electronic systems.
+The course can be offered on onsite, hybrid or online modalities.

 TEEL-2132.
 LABORATORY OF INDUSTRIAL NANOTECHNOLOGY.
 Credits: 1.
 Lecture hours per week: 3.
-Prerequisite(s): TEEL 2031, TEEL 2032.
-Corequisite(s): TEEL 2041, TEEL 2042, TEEL 2131.
+Prerequisite(s): None.
+Corequisite(s): TEEL 2131.
 This course offers a general view of experimental procedures used in micro and nanotechnology.
 Considers the cleaning, hygiene, and safety protocols used in the cleanroom when executing experiments.
 The experiments include the study of materials, processes, and characterization in micro and nanotechnology.
-Special emphasis is given to lithographic processes of micro and Nano patterns definition.
+Special emphasis is given to lithographic processes of micro and